 These are the typical hardware requirements.
-For each tier, carefully consider the load, throughput, response time and other requirements to plan the actual capacity required.
-The number of nodes, CPUs, and memory required can vary for each tier
+For each tier, carefully consider the load, throughput, response time and other requirements to plan the actual capacity

 The Enterprise Deployment configurations described in this guide use two servers for each tier to provide failover capability; however, this does not presume adequate computing resources for any application or user population.
 If the system workload increases such that performance is degraded, you can add servers to the configuration by repeating the instructions for the second server (that is, WEBHOST2, IDMHOST2, OIDHOST2, OVDHOST2, INFRADBHOST2) to install and configure additional servers where needed.